nexus-xyz/network-api/clients/cli/README.md

 ## Modifying source

-The curl command in the quick start section downloads this repo to $HOME/.nexus/network-api and automatically builds it.
+The curl command in the quick start section downloads this repo to $HOME/.nexus/network-api and automatically runs it.
 If you want to modify the CLI, it's better to clone the GitHub repo somewhere else.

 To run an optimized build using Nexus servers, run the following command in clients/cli: